Blog > Agriculture

 What Is a Station Hand?

-A Station Hand is an important member of a cattle station team, helping with livestock, property maintenance, water infrastructure, machinery and everyday station operations.
+A Station Hand is an important member of a cattle station team, helping with the daily duties on large agricultural properties, including livestock, property maintenance, water infrastructure, agricultural machinery and everyday station operations.

 No two days are the same.
-Depending on the season and property, your work could include:
+Depending on the season and property, your work could include, while supporting livestock management and general farm operations:

-It is hands-on work that suits people who enjoy the outdoors, working in a team and having a go.
+It is hands-on work that suits people who enjoy the outdoors, working in a team and having a go, with a range of practical tasks and physical work.

 NOTE: A Station Hand/ Jackaroo/ Jillaroo is also referred to as a Ringer - although sometimes you will find that the title of Ringer does not quite come into effect until you have been a Station Hand for at least 2 mustering seasons.